ananurkaromah/Homework-databricks-ai-bootcamp-day-2/README.md

 Day 2 homework for the Context Engineering on Databricks course.

-This project is an end-to-end unstructured-data pipeline that ingests free-text weather alerts and forecast discussions from the National Weather Service (`api.weather.gov`), embeds them into **Lakebase** (Databricks-managed Postgres) using **pgvector**, and serves semantic search (with an optional RAG summary) via a Flask API and a simple web UI deployed as a Databricks App.
+This project is an end-to-end unstructured-data pipeline that ingests free-text weather alerts and forecast discussions from the National Weather Service (`api.weather.gov`), stores them in **Lakebase** (Databricks-managed Postgres), creates vector embeddings using **pgvector**, and provides semantic search through a Flask API and web UI deployed as a Databricks App.

 **Databricks App name:** `weather-intelligence-app`